In JavaScript, errors are only detected during runtime. Therefore, it is impossible to get compile-time errors when building JavaScript applications.

 Using the try-catch-finally statement in JavaScript is a good example of how to handle exceptions and errors.
 However, there is more.

-Handling Errors with JavaScript Promises
+Handling errors with JavaScript promises

 We can also catch errors using JavaScript promises.
 We will build the same program using JavaScript promises.
-Run the code below in your browser, and let's take a closer look.
+Run the JavaScript code below in your browser, and let's take a closer look.

 const throwExceptions = (first, second) => {